Jennifer lives in Manchester and has helped to care for her father, mother and aunt. All had various forms of dementia.

 All in it together

-It’s terribly sad when someone has Alzheimer’s, and if you are a close family like us, you are not just watching, you are part of it.
+It’s terribly sad when someone has Alzheimer’s, and if you are a tight unit like us, you are not just watching, you are part of it.
 Caring for my parents and now my aunt only worked because we were a close family before it all started.
 We all liked each other’s company, and we saw each other a lot.
 I can’t imagine giving care to someone I didn’t give a damn about.
 I’ve heard of people looking after spouses who they wish they hadn’t married.
 There’s that saying ‘cold as charity’, which is rather horrible but there’s a lot of truth in it – caring should be warm and loving and that should come from being part of a family.”

 - Dementia and other memory problems: read about getting a dementia diagnosis, living with dementia and ways to help your loved one.